Algorithm Selection with Zero Domain Knowledge via Text Embeddings: Method

 \section{Method}

-We call our method \emph{ZeroFolio}, reflecting its zero domain knowledge requirement.\av{\footnote{ZeroFolio is available as a Python package: \url{https://pypi.org/project/zerofolio/}}} It proceeds in three steps: serialize the raw instance file as text, embed it with a pretrained model, and select an algorithm via weighted $k$-NN.
+We call our method \emph{ZeroFolio}, reflecting its zero domain knowledge requirement.\footnote{Supplementary material (code and data) is available at \url{https://doi.org/10.5281/zenodo.21296905}; ZeroFolio is also available as a Python package: \url{https://pypi.org/project/zerofolio/}.} It proceeds in three steps: serialize the raw instance file as text, embed it with a pretrained model, and select an algorithm via weighted $k$-NN.
 Figure~\ref{fig:pipeline} illustrates the pipeline.